Facebook Instagram Pinterest

 Popa Falls

 There are many national parks in the Caprivi Strip.
 Bwabwata National Park even has a few villages scattered throughout the park, adding to the charm.
 Mahango Game Park is the place to be for wildlife like elephants and even leopards (if you manage to spot them between the baobabs).
 Plus, you can't miss Popa Falls—they may be more rapids than actual waterfalls, but they're still worth a visit for the natural beauty.
-And if you're lucky, you might even see some wild dogs in the Kwando Core Area.
+And I got lucky and even saw some wild dogs in the Kwando Core Area.

 Wherever you go, keep an eye out for pesky baboons—they're like the annoying little siblings of the animal kingdom, always begging for your snacks and getting aggressive if you don't hand them over.
-You’ll also run into buffalo, elephants, zebras, antelopes, hippos, crocodiles, lions, giraffes and more birds than you knew existed in the Caprivi Strip.
+I also ran into buffalo, elephants, zebras, antelopes, hippos, crocodiles, lions, giraffes, and more birds than I knew existed in the Caprivi Strip

 Baboons in Caprivi Strip, Namibia